Spillover Effects in the Presence of Unobserved Networks: Sensitivity Analysis

 \subsection{Nonparametric Sensitivity Analysis}

-Now, we provide a nonparametric sensitivity analysis.
-Although the parametric sensitivity analysis in the previous section offers us a simple and intuitive way to tackle the omitted network bias, it requires the strong parametric assumption and it is designed for only one unobserved network.
-The nonparametric sensitivity analysis in this section can deal with multiple unobserved networks and also makes only one assumption of non-negative outcomes.
-While we introduce our method using a random variable $U_i$ for simplicity, the same method can be applied to a random vector ${\bf U_i}$ to accommodate multiple unobserved networks.
+Now, we provide a nonparametric sensitivity analysis that makes only one assumption of non-negative outcomes.
+While we introduce our method using a random variable $U_i$ for simplicity, the same method can be applied to a random vector ${\bf U_i}$ and accommodate multiple unobserved networks.
+The proposed method is an extension of a sensitivity analysis developed for observational studies with no spillover effect \citep{ding2016sensitivity} to experimental settings where spillover effects in unobserved networks induce bias.